Pennsylvania’s natural resources and economy are threatened by unwanted invaders – non-native invasive species.

 Invasive species in Pennsylvania can be split into two categories: aquatic invasive species and terrestrial invasive species.
 PA Sea Grant participates in several projects related to education, outreach, research, control, and management of these invasive species.

-November 2017 Update - instructions from the PA Department of Agriculture for dealing with Spotted lanternfly sightings:
+Instructions from the PA Department of Agriculture for dealing with Spotted Lanternfly sightings:

 Anyone who finds the insects or egg masses outside quarantined areas should report sightings to email@example.com.
 Include photos, if possible, to help confirm the sighting.
 Suspect specimens can be submitted to the department’s headquarters in Harrisburg or to any of its six regional offices.
 Specimens also can be submitted to county Penn State Extension offices.
 Do not submit live specimens.
 You may also call the Invasive Species Report Line at 1-866-253-7189.
 Please provide details, including the location of the sighting, and your contact information.
 Calls may not be returned immediately, as call volume is high.

 For more information about the Spotted lanternfly, including photos and quarantine details visit the PA Department of Agriculture